Another great summer has come

 foster personal growth and independence.
 The friendships they make and

 memories they take away last a lifetime.
-Camp also offers a
+Camp also offers an

 Family Camp Programs provide unique opportunities for family

-bonding, and our Counselor-in-Training program gives teens leadership
+bonding, and our Counselor-in-Training & Leader-in-Training programs give teens leadership

 skills they can use throughout their lives.